sanskrit/raw_etexts_english/blogs/manasataramgini/2007-08-21_the-manufacture-of-opinion-and-suppression-of-freedoms.md

 +++
-title = "The manufacture of opinion and suppression ofxa0freedoms"
+title = "The manufacture of opinion and suppression of freedoms"

 +++
 Many years ago I was being subject to an English examination by an